MicrosoftDocs/win32/desktop-src/PLA/querying-a-data-collector-set.md

 ---
 title: Querying a Data Collector Set
-description: To retrieve a previously committed data collector set, call the IDataCollectorSet Query method. ms.assetid: '200c3f29-b109-4896-ad2a-40838cd2c444'
+description: To retrieve a previously committed data collector set, call the IDataCollectorSet Query method. ms.assetid: 200c3f29-b109-4896-ad2a-40838cd2c444 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Querying a Data Collector Set

-To retrieve a previously committed data collector set, call the [**IDataCollectorSet::Query**](idatacollectorset-query.md) method.
+To retrieve a previously committed data collector set, call the [**IDataCollectorSet::Query**](/windows/previous-versions/Pla/nf-pla-idatacollectorset-query?branch=master) method.

 You can retrieve a data collector set from the local computer or from a remote computer.
 There can be a delay when retrieving the data collector set from a remote computer, so you should not query a remote set from a UI thread.